hwnprsd/libp2p-playground/README.md

 - [ ] Use external RPCs to check for SCW Owners
 - [ ] Accepts New Rules for wallets, only from Owners
+- [ ] Request to get the public key after DKG